alexebaker/music-classification/README.md

 ## Usage

 **NOTE**: This code will work in python 2.
-It worked for some versions of python 3, but failed for some.
+It may work in python 3, but it has not been tested.
 Please use python 2 if python 3 does not work for you.

 Make sure the virtualenv is active before you try running the python code.
 You can activate it by: